AstrixelHQ/gigways/README.md

 ## Project Overview

-GigWays is an open-source Flutter application that helps gig drivers (ride-sharing, delivery, etc.) to coordinate their schedules and organize collective breaks.
+GigWays is an open-source application that helps gig drivers (ride-sharing, delivery, etc.) to coordinate their schedules and organize collective breaks.
 The app enables drivers to view and join scheduled breaks, helping them make informed decisions about their work hours.

 ## Setup Guide 🛠️